 - Very homogeneous donors: Many women from Italy go to Spain for egg donation because of the similarity between the Italians and the Spanish.
 In the Czech Republic, there is such diversity that it is easy to find donors with traits similar to the Italian or other races.
 So the problem does not arise.
 If you think they are all blondes, tall like Eva Herzigova, as I thought too, that’s not the case 🙂

-- Reliability and cutting-edge technologies: nothing to envy of Italy or other nations, I was able to see their laboratory and instruments and I was impressed.
+- Reliability and cutting-edge technologies: nothing to envy of Italy or other nations.
+I was able to see their laboratory and instruments and was impressed.

-I was speechless for the lack of professionalism but above all for the not very delicate way of approaching a patient who, among other things, has decided on her own mind to skip the attempts that are still possible, with her own eggs.
+I was speechless for the lack of professionalism but above all for the not very delicate way of approaching a patient who, among other things, has decided on her mind to skip the attempts that are still possible with her eggs.
 For me, this doctor could be the wizard of assisted fertilization, but the rejection was inevitable.

 At the UNICA clinic, they were courteous and professional.
 No low-level jokes.
-Indeed, during the consultation to clarify doubts about the choice of donor, they asked me why I did not want to try at least once with my eggs.
-Also going against their interests, since it would cost less.
+Indeed, during the consultation, they asked me why I did not want to try at least once with my eggs going against their interests since using them would cost less.

 Last but not least, the consultation with their doctor in Prague a few days ago was fabulous.
-Dr. Frgala is an incredible person both professionally and humanly.
-We asked (as an exception) to be followed personally by him, despite the fact that he mainly operates in the Brno clinic, but after listening to one of his online seminars we were convinced that he was our doctor.
-And until now I have to say that we were not wrong.
+Dr. Frgala is an incredible person, both professionally and humanly.
+We asked (as an exception) to be followed personally by him, even though he mainly operates in the Brno clinic, but after listening to one of his online seminars, we were convinced that he was our doctor.
+And until now, I have to say that we were not wrong.
 Update on 29th of April 2022: We are still of the same opinion 🙂

-We also briefly met Dr. Cepelak (who works in Prague on a permanent basis) and he will probably be the one to transfer the embryo when the time comes, and he seemed very kind and professional to us.
+We also briefly met Dr. Cepelak (who works in Prague), and he will probably be the one to transfer the embryo when the time comes, and he seemed very kind and professional to us.

 It’s nice to come home with a smile on your face, knowing that you are being looked after by a serious clinic, with people who don’t treat you like a number, and with a trained and very patient doctor (he answered dozens of questions), he is so nice that he would make you want to have a coffee together to have a laugh 🙂